J6ey/Monix/README.md

 ***
   Monix is an Android application and a learning tool that generates meaningful or random mnemonics

-  and anagrams from any contextual acronyms or word scrambles arranged from study materials
+  and anagrams from contextual acronyms or word scrambles arranged from study materials

-  or a list of words.
+  or lists.